 This can create a moral quandary.

-For example, what do you do if someone comes to you and asks you to use your skills to help them promote a health supplement that you believe actually causes more issues than it solves?
+In our first example, what would you if someone comes to you and asks you to use your skills to help them promote a health supplement that you believe actually causes more issues than it solves?

 In this scenario, you now have the option to do the work and feel a little dirty about it – potentially causing someone out there to waste their money and at the same time hurt themselves with a product that is bad for them.